danielpatrickhug/GitModel/README.md

 # GitModel

-GitModel is for dynamically generating high quality heirarchical topic tree representations of github repos using customizable GNN message passing layers.
+GitModel can generate high quality topic models of github repos using GPT and GNN message passing layers.

-- Documentation coming soon.
-You could always generate it yourself in the mean time :)
+- Generate documentation for Python repos and create enriched subgraphs for your codebases
 - Swap system prompt tasks(bug hunting, todo, documentation labeling, etc) for enriching semantic graph and dataset building.
     - The generated data is saved to context folder.